Textualize/textual/docs/guide/widgets.md

 The Stopwatch in the [tutorial](./../tutorial.md) is an example of a compound widget.

 A compound widget can be used like any other widget.
-The only thing that differs is that when you build a compound widget, you write a `compose()` method which yields *child* widgets, rather than implement `render` or `render_line` method.
+The only thing that differs is that when you build a compound widget, you write a `compose()` method which yields *child* widgets, rather than implement a `render` or `render_line` method.

 The following is an example of a compound widget.